minaburo/archi/lpwan-architecture.md

 Management messages can also be carried in the negotiation protocol as proposed in {{-SCHCoPPP}}.
 The RM traffic may be itself compressed by SCHC, especially if CORECONF is used, {{-SCHC-CoAP}} can be used.

+# Endpoints Provisionning

+[//]: # (how to provision the GW with the security and the rule set for the new device?)

 # Security Considerations